2 Killed, 5 Wounded in Adelanto Birthday Party Shooting

-Two people died and five were wounded after a birthday party turned violent in the High Desert.
+Two people died and five were wounded when a birthday party turned violent in Southern California's high desert.

 The shooting happened just before 1 a.m.
 Sunday at an apartment on the corner of Bartlett Avenue and Verbena Road in Adelanto.
 Then deceased were identifies as Maqwan Allen, from Rancho Cucamonga, and Derrick Irutingabo, from Arizona.
 Both were 20 years old.